-Release the pressure arm of the wire feeder to thread the wire through the guide tube and into the drive roll groove and then adjust the pressure arm, ensuring no sliding of the wire.
+Release the pressure arm of the wire feeder to thread the wire through the guide tube and into the drive roll groove and then adjust the pressure arm, ensuring no slipping of the wire when feeding through the torch.
 (Too much pressure will lead to wire distortion which will affect wire feeding).